shom-fr/xoa/doc/usages.cf.rst

 A distinction is made between data variables ``data_vars`` and coordinates ``coords``, like in :mod:`xarray`.

-Getting the current specifications for data variables and coordinates:
+Getting the current specifications for data variables and coordinates with the :func:`~xoa.cf.get_cf_specs` function:

 .. ipython:: python